 In California, individuals over the age of 16 need to have a valid sport fishing license but reduced fee and free licenses are available to certain individuals.
 All disabled veterans and recovering service members, regardless of their California residency, and low-income California resident seniors are eligible to apply for a reduced fee sport fishing license.
 Low income Native Americans as well as the blind, developmentally disabled and mobility impaired can receive a free sport fishing license.

-Year or annual licenses are valid for a calendar year from January 1st-December 31st and are less expensive for residents compared to non-residents.
+Annual licenses are valid for 365 days from the date of purchase and are less expensive for residents compared to non-residents.
 Conversely, the one and two-day fishing licenses are the same price for residents and non-residents.
 Lifetime fishing licenses are available for those who intend to fish year after year.
 The fee for lifetime fishing licenses is variable based on age, with the youngest and oldest paying the least for their fishing licenses.

 Before fishing in California, check to see if you need to purchase any additional Report Cards or validations for your gear or the species you intend to fish.
 Report Cards, which are additional permits in California, are needed to fish steelhead, sturgeon, abalone, spiny lobster and salmon in certain areas.
 Additionally, you need an Ocean Enhancement Validation to fish ocean waters south of Point Arguello in Santa Barbara County or a Second Rod Validation to use two rods in inland waters.
 Any additional validations or report cards can be purchased at your local Big 5 store in addition to fishing licenses.